srujanarao/Price-Scraping/README.md

 :book: Project Description
 ---
-This Project scrapes price data of SKUs from various websites.
-There are a total of 4 python scripts.
+The goal of this project is to scrape price data of products based on their unique SKU numbers from a set of websites.
+There are 4 python scripts in total.

 * ***sku_US.py*** : This script is for scraping the price from  www.cdw.com.